obsidiandynamics/tinyrand/README.md

 TL;DR: `tinyrand` is almost 3x faster than `fastrand` and more than 6x faster than `rand`.

 # Statistical properties
-It's impossible to tell for certain whether a PRNG is good; the answer is probabilistic. `tinyrand` (both Wyrand and Xorshift) algorithms stand up well against the [Dieharder](http://webhome.phy.duke.edu/~rgb/General/dieharder.php) battery of tests.
+It's impossible to tell for certain whether a PRNG is good; the answer is probabilistic. `tinyrand` (both Wyrand and Xorshift) algorithms stand up well against the [Dieharder](http://webhome.phy.duke.edu/~rgb/General/dieharder.php) barrage of tests.
 (Tested on 30.8 billion samples.)
 This means `tinyrand` produces numbers that appear sufficiently random and is likely fit for use in most applications.

 `tinyrand` algorithms are not cryptographically secure, meaning it is possible to guess the next random number by observing a sequence of numbers.
 If you need a CSPRNG, it is strongly suggested that you go with `rand`.
 CSPRNGs are generally a lot slower and most folks don't need one.